JGarnica22/PSlab/RNAseq_analysis_fastq/README.md

 The RNAseq analysis pipeline includes scripts to perform a `FastQC` quality control of each fastq file (sample) followed by the alignment of those to a reference genome and counting the number of reads per gene using the `STAR` tool.
 Note that this pipeline is thought to be run in the Cluster due to its high RAM requirements (for `STAR` ideally 32 GB); however, this code could be run in your computer Terminal, you will need longer time and your computer might overheat a bit.
 These scripts are written in `bash` language.

-## Quality control of RNA-seq
+## Quality control with FastQC
 FastQC checks on raw sequence data coming from high throughput sequencing pipelines.
 It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.
 FastQC is a cross-platform application, written in java.
 In theory it should run on any platform which has a suitable java runtime environment.
-To run in the Cluster you will need to load the java and fastqc modules (see full bash script).
+To run it in the Cluster you will need to load the java and fastqc modules (see full bash script).

 Visit their [website](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for more details.

-#### FastQC input
+### FastQC input
-You can use here BAM, SAM or FastQ files (any variant).
-In this case we will be using compressed fastq files (your_file.fastq.gz), as they will be decompressed and analyzed subsequently.
-BAM files will be generated later too.
+You can use BAM, SAM or fastq files (any variant) as input files.
+We will be using compressed fastq files (_your_file.fastq.gz_), as they will be decompressed and analyzed subsequently.

-#### FastQC output
+### FastQC output
-`FastQC` analysis provide some summary graphs to quicky evalute the quality of your data.
+`FastQC` analysis provides some summary graphs to quicky evalute the quality of your data.
 Results can be exported to an HTML based report or to a PDF file.
 In this pipeline all graphs generated for all libraries are included in a single PDF file.

 The graphs included are:
 * Basic Statistics